Tommy HewittHead Coach

 Office Phone: (864) 231-2109

-The 2012 season will be Tommy Hewitt's seventh season at the helm of Anderson University’s softball program after being named the head coach at Anderson in June, 2005.
+The 2015 season is Tommy Hewitt’s 10th season at the helm of Anderson University’s softball program after being named the head coach at Anderson in June, 2005.
+After leading the Trojans to a share of the 2014 South Atlantic Conference regular-season title and the league’s tournament crown, Hewitt was named SAC Coach of the Year.

-During his tenure at AU, Hewitt has guided his players to all-conference accolades 14 times, while two Trojan softball players have earned Freshman of the Year honors.
-In addition, right-handed hurler Casey Deer was named to the 2010 Conference Carolinas All-Tournament team.
+During his nine-year tenure at AU, Hewitt has guided his players to all-conference accolades 22 times, while four Trojan softball players have earned Conference Freshman of the Year honors (Meredith Knox, Swygert, Neidigh and Czentnar).
+Amber Duncan, Rachel Rhodes and Bri Cason were named to the 2012 SAC All-Tournament Team, while right-handed hurler Casey Deer was named to the 2010 Conference Carolinas All-Tournament team.

 Hewitt also places an emphasis on success in the classroom as well and has coached back-to-back CoSIDA First-Team Academic All-America honorees.
-Shortstop Meredith Knox garnered the award in 2010, while third baseman Emily Monteith collected the honor following last season.
+Shortstop Meredith Knox garnered the award in 2010, while third baseman Emily Monteith collected the honor following the 2011 season.
+Amber Duncan was named First-Team Academic All District following the 2011 season.
 Ten Trojans were named Academic All-Conference in 2010 and Hewitt’s teams are always in the hunt for the Dr. Shirley Jacks award, which is presented by the AU Athletics Department to the team that possesses the highest grade point average for each semester.
 The softball team claimed the honor in the fall of 2007 and 2009.

 “Our motto is we will not allow anyone to outwork us,” Hewitt said.
 “We believe hard work and dedication will pay off in softball and in life.”

-Hewitt has also been dedicated to facility enhancements, with plans on the drawing board for a clubhouse and dugouts at Smethers Field.
-He has already overseen the addition of a permanent scoreboard and outfield fencing, along with enhancing spectator seating, a sound system and a concession stand.
+Hewitt has also been dedicated to facility enhancements, with plans on the drawing board for a new field with an artificial surface and new facilities at the Athletic Campus, which are scheduled for completion prior to the 2015 season.
+He has already overseen the addition of a permanent scoreboard and outfield fencing, along with enhancing spectator seating, a sound system and a concession stand at the existing Smethers Field.

 Hewitt has coached both AAU softball and baseball.
 In 2002 and 2003, he led an Under-16 team from Pendleton to an overall record of 99-32 and seven tournament titles.
 The ’02 team came in second at the ISA World in Covington, Ga., and the ’03 team came in second at the USFA World in Panama City, Fla.